dsync89/romset-fulldat-1g1r/README.md

 # Credits

-These 1G1R DAT is generated from Retool 1G1R, using clonelists that I generated from ...
+These 1G1R DAT is generated from Retool 1G1R, using clonelists in my other repo [here](https://github.com/dsync89/retool-clonelists-metadata).